rippedpiracy/docs/TV/Shows.md

 # Downloading

 <small>Higher Quality most of the time and better watching experience overall compared to Streaming.
-Enable file explorer on Windows to display file extensions and make sure the filename ends in .mkv or .mp4.
-If instead it is .exe it is likely Malware.
+Enable File Explorer on Windows to display file extensions and **make sure** the filename ends in .mkv or .mp4.
+If ends in .exe it's Malware.
 </small>

 **[1337x](https://1337x.to) (Torrent)** - Torrent Tracker with an enourmous amount of Movies, TV Shows and everything in-between.